Pauan/rust-signals/README.md

 Another example is that `my_vec.remove(index)` might notify with either `VecDiff::RemoveAt` or `VecDiff::Pop` depending on whether
 `index` is the last index or not.

-The reason this is done is for performance reasons, and you should ***not*** rely upon it: the behavior of exactly which notifications are sent is an implementation detail.
+The reason this is done is for performance, and you should ***not*** rely upon it: the behavior of exactly which notifications are sent is an implementation detail.

 The only thing you can rely upon is that if you apply the notifications in the same order they are received, it will exactly recreate the